 Furthermore, Kolmogorov-Smirnov and Shapiro-Wilk tests can be performed to determine whether the data is normal.
 These tests compare the sample's scores to a set of scores that have the same mean and standard deviation and are normally distributed.
 (Razali & Wah, 2011).

-This research examined the normality test for each research constructs numerically.
-Table 4.8-1 demonstrates that Kolmogorov-Smirnov and Shapiro-Wilk's significance α of transformational leadership, innovative work behavior, knowledge sharing, motivation to learn, and HPWS are significant.
-Thus, the data distribution is normal.
+Table 16 demonstrates that Kolmogorov-Smirnov and Shapiro-Wilk's significance α of transformational leadership, innovative work behavior, knowledge sharing, motivation to learn, and HPWS are not significant.
+Thus, the data distribution is not normal.